How to visit Central Park for the first time in 2026

 How else can I get around Central Park besides walking?

-Central Park is mostly closed to car traffic; at best it is very restricted.
+Central Park is closed to car traffic within the park.

-Bicycling is very popular in Central Park and can be either a leisurely scenic ride or a workout on hilly terrain, depending on what route you take.
-Permits are not required but keep in mind that the routes are shared with runners, walkers, skaters, horse carriages, etc and this can make it challenging, especially on weekends and in nice weather when the drives tend to get congested.
+Bicycling is very popular in Central Park and can be either a leisurely scenic ride or a workout on hilly terrain, depending on how you approach it.

 Need to rent a bike?
 BikeRent NYC offers these two locations: